-Under the Archives Act 1983, all records are available to be accessed by the public once they enter the open access period unless they contain material that falls into certain exemption categories under section 33 of the Archives Act.
+Under the Archives Act 1983, most Commonwealth records are available to be accessed by the public once they enter the open access period unless they contain material that falls into certain exemption categories under section 33 of the Archives Act.

-Personal information – Some personal information may require exemption for at least the lifetime of the individual (e.g. medical histories, or details of personal relationships).
+Personal information – The National Archives holds many records that document a person's interaction with Government.
+These records often contain sensitive personal information that requires exemption for at least the lifetime of the individual (e.g. medical histories, or details of personal relationships).

-Information about the security of the Commonwealth and its residents – If its disclosure could adversely affect Australia's defence, security or international relations (e.g. details of the design and construction of weapons, or records about intelligence-gathering, or information passed to the Australian government in confidence by a foreign entity) it will be withheld.
+Information about the security of the Commonwealth and its residents – The National Archives holds highly-classified records, and consults with the agencies that created these records prior to their release.
+If the release of information could adversely affect Australia's defence, security or international relations (e.g. details of the design and construction of weapons, or records about intelligence-gathering, or information passed to the Australian government in confidence by a foreign entity) it will be withheld.

 No items have been processed in the last 28 days.